networknt/light-oauth2/docs/content/tutorials/enterprise.md

 the browser to ask username and password.
 And there is no need to create a login page and error page.

-POST endpoint is usually used with existing web server that provides login form and post the user credentials to this endpoint to get authorization code indirectly.
-It requires customization most of the time.
+POST endpoint is usually used when you want to have customized login page and error page to make sure users have the same experience as they browser other part of your web server.
+Browser will have a login form to collect user credentials and posts it to the OAuth2 server endpoint.
+Once the user is authenticated, a authorization code is redirected back to the browser with a redirect URL passed in from the request or the default redirect URL for the client will be used from client registration.
+As you might guess, this endpoint requires customization most of the time on login page and error page.
+Default login page and error page are provided as a starting points to make your customized pages.

 There is only one admin user after the system is installed and the default password is "123456".
 The password needs to be reset immediately with User Service for